caifeiyue/ASCII_Animation/README.md

 before.

 #### BIRTH_WQ
-This program aims to record the past experience.
+This program aim to record days that memorable.